 Worldwide leaders in military spending

-Nonetheless, America’s basic defense budget remains primarily unchanged.
-According to the US Congressional Budget Office, US outlays for defense will rise from a low of 625 billion US dollars in 2014, to 734 billion US dollars by 2022.
-Between 2013 and 2022, it is projected that the United States will spend 392 billion US dollars on nuclear weapons, 97 billion on missile defenses and 100 billion on environmental and health costs.
+According to the U.S. Congressional Budget Office, the outlays for defense will rise from a low of 596 billion U.S. dollars in 2014, to 915 billion U.S. dollars by 2031.
+The largest parts of the budget are dedicated to the Departments of the Navy and the Air Force.
+Between 2013 and 2022, it is projected that the United States will spend 392 billion U.S. dollars on nuclear weapons, 97 billion U.S. dollars on missile defenses and 100 billion U.S. dollars on environmental and health costs.